 TalkTalk offers some of the cheapest broadband packages in the UK, with monthly prices that are notably lower than other big providers.
-It’s the UK’s fourth largest broadband provider, with 2.8 million customers according to Ofcom’s Connected Nations 2021 report.
+It’s the UK’s fourth largest broadband provider, with nearly three million customers.

-But does TalkTalk offer good customer service?
+But does TalkTalk offer a good service?
 Does it deliver the speeds it advertises?
 And how reliable is its connection?
-We put TalkTalk to the test.
+We put the provider to the test.

 Note: these are weighted average scores from a 1-5 rating

 To view customer scores for all of the major UK providers, visit our Uswitch Broadband Customer Survey page.